ManuelDev26/joke-app/README.md

 # joke-app
-this is an app to get jokes
+Simple Python app that fetches jokes from JokeAPI